New York Books: The Best Books Set in the Empire State

 Book Summary

 Kendra’s boyfriend, Nick, has the same concerns about the endless hours Kendra is spending at work with Sawyer’s fiancé.
-After a rough first meeting between Sawyer and Nick, they form a friendship via their AOL Instant Messanger chat.
-Soon, they start spending every Friday afternoon exploring the city together.
+After a rough first meeting, Sawyer and Nick form a friendship through their AOL Instant Messenger chat.
+Soon, they are spending every Friday afternoon exploring the city together.

 Reviewers praise the audiobook version of Summer Fridays.
 Readers who don’t enjoy this novel cite the cheating in the storyline as something they couldn’t get past, so if that’s also a dealbreaker for you, skip this one.